-After the data had been collected and had been convinced that it was correct and complete (editing process), a descriptive analysis of the data was then performed, namely:

-- (a) Calculated the mean score of difficulty for each element - (b) Calculated the mean score of difficulty for all elements - (c) Calculated the mean score of usefulness for each element - (d) Calculated the mean score of usefulness for all elements
+- 4) The method of selecting elements based on priority order After the data had been collected and had been convinced that it was correct and complete, a descriptive analysis of the data was then performed, namely: - a) Calculated the mean score of difficulty for each element - b) Calculated the mean score of difficulty for all elements - c) Calculated the mean score of usefulness for each element - d) Calculated the mean score of usefulness for all elements

-Furthermore, the mean score of difficulty and the mean score of usefulness in total was used as the basis for making the Y-axis and X-axis.
-Meanwhile, for each element, the Dove on all
+Furthermore, the mean score of difficulty and the mean score of usefulness in total was used as the basis for making the Y axis and X axis.
+Meanwhile, for each element the coordinates were arranged based on the mean score of difficulty and the mean score of usefulness, so that the resulting quadrant image, in which there were elements with the quadrant location different ones.
+The first priority was the elements in Quadrant I, followed by the elements in Quadrant IV, Quadrant II, and the last was Quadrant III.